dhc-barnard/envdh/_texts/text.md

 Even more broadly, environmental crisis invites us to fundamentally reimagine how academic communities are embodied across time and space.
 It invites rigorous analysis and transformation of the conference, the workshop, the symposium, the meeting, the seminar, the tutorial, the lecture, the exam, the roundtable, the reading group, the performance, the exhibition, the sandpit, the hackathon, the jam, the sprint, the picket line, and many other forms that we use to collectively organize; it invites us to innovate new institutions and procedures that embed the values of ecological and social justice.

+## Our other communities

+Digital Humanists play an important role in brokering between traditional disciplines and emerging discourses around technology, AI, and media.

+In this role, we must work to address the climate crisis not just in the digital humanities, but in all our scholarly communities.
+This includes:

+1. Critiquing the energy usage not just of novel electronic devices, but of the hotel stays, travel, paper waste and the general fetishization of the physical in the traditional humanities.
+2. Finding ways to use technology to reduce air and automobile travel for conferences, talks, and meetings.
+3. Building strong, local communities of intellectual engagement that reduce perceived need to travel long distances.
+4. Finding ways to improve discourse around costs to promote interventions with impact, and to avoid greenwashing.

 ## Possible Next Steps

 We haven't decided what the next steps are for this manifesto, whether to maintain it as a live document, to publish it as grey literature, to submit a version of it to a journal regularly visited by the DH community, or a combination of the three.
 Equally, there may be options we just haven't thought of, and we welcome suggestions.
 Whatever happens to the manifesto, we'd hope that all contributors will consider themselves co-authors, and that as the manifesto develops credit goes to all who've contributed to its gestation.

+## About us

+We are a collection of digital humanists, in varying positions and career stages, from the Caribbean, Europe, and U.S., working within well-resourced institutions in the U.S. and Europe.
+We are not experts in the consequences of climate change.
+And we are not those currently most directly impacted by the consequences of climate change.

 ## The Perspectives We Think We Are Missing